 Child files can only be accessed by the Director and are maintained in a locked drawer in the Directors office.
-Their content will only be shared with persons or agencies with written parental consent.
-This includes: other administrative personnel, teaching staff, regulatory authorities, or a child's family or legal guardian(s).
+Their content will only be shared with others with written parental consent or when there is a legal requirement to do so.